shliamin/Genome-Assembler/README.md

-## Introduction: SAM Files and Visualization of Mappings

 ### Efim Shlimain

 In this project, we will analyze and visualize sequence alignment data using the SAM format.
 Our goal is to understand how reads map to a reference sequence, identify mutations, and determine antibiotic resistances.
 We will create classes to write SAM files and correct sequencing errors using k-mer spectra.
 Lastly, we will map patient data to identify relevant mutations and suggest suitable antibiotics based on our results.